CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/translate.md

 The primary difference between the FHIR and HL7 schemas is that the HL7 converter has special handling for converting a FHIR resource into an HL7 segment or component.

+For more details, consult the [transform design doc](../design/design/transformations.md).

 #### Custom FHIR functions

 In order to support custom business logic, the transform code is extensible and allows for creating custom functions